-The Rucker 3.0 is our best option to get started if you also want something to carry more than just a ruck plate.
-It offers two sections to place weight plates and comes in 3 different sizes (Small Frame, 20L, and 25L).
+The Rucker 4.0 is our best option to get started if you also want something to carry more than just a ruck plate as it offers extra space in the main interior to hold other items.

 If you are under 6' tall, we recommend going with the 20L but if you are 6' or over, the 25L is a great fit and offers a little more room.
 If you only plan on using your gear for rucking, the 20L is a better fit for anyone regardless of height since it will keep your weight more elevated than the 25L will as it is a shorter pack.
 The Rucker is great as an everyday carry bag as well as it offers plenty of room to pack items needed for a quick day trip or your daily work commute.